craigpastro/pgfga/README.md

   - Validate those tuples against the schema before persisting
 - Create many tuples function
 - Delete many tuples function
 - Function signatures are out of control.
-Do I need more structs?
+Do I need more structs or type aliases?
 - ?